LunarG/VulkanTools/vkconfig/vkconfig.md

 The bottom of Vulkan Configurator is the active layer selector.
 This section allows a user to choose which layers are active for Vulkan applications, as well as selecting the order of those layers.
 Any layers specified in this section will be active on any Vulkan application that is run on the current machine, with the current user.
-The layer selector consists of three lists and a few other options.
+The layer selector consists of several lists and a few other options.
 The list on the left is the list of enabled layers.
-The two lists on the right are the lists of disabled layers.
+The two lists in the middle are the lists of layers that may be either enabled or disabled.
-The top of those lists contains explicit layers, while the bottom contains implicit layers.
+The top of these lists contains explicit layers, while the bottom contains implicit layers.
+The list on the right is the list of disabled layers.
-To enable a disabled layer, select it in one of the disabled layer lists and press the arrow button immediately to the left of that list.
+To enable a layer, select it in one of the unset layer lists and press the arrow button immediately to the left of that list.
 The layer will be added to the bottom of the enabled layer list.
 The layer can now be reordered by selecting it and pressing the up/down arrow buttons immediately to the left of the active layer list.
 Layers at the top of the list will be enabled closest to the Vulkan application, while layers at the bottom will be enabled closest to the Vulkan driver.